A study to assess the effects of ACI-24.060 in Alzheimer's disease and in Down Syndrome

 https://clinicaltrials.gov/ct2/show/NCT05462106

-The information contained in this document is based on information available on public registries (e.g. clinicaltrials.gov website) on July 2022.
+The information contained in this document is based on information available on public registries (e.g. clinicaltrials.gov website) in August 2023.